 Series A in 2007

-ChemGenex Pharmaceuticals Ltd is a biopharmaceutical development company focused on discovering and developing innovative oncology drugs.
-Founded in 1958 and headquartered in Geelong, Australia, the company is engaged in the development of small molecules aimed at addressing significant unmet medical needs in cancer treatment.
-Its lead product candidate, omacetaxine mepesuccinate, is an investigational agent currently undergoing Phase 2/3 clinical trials for chronic myelogenous leukemia, as well as Phase 2 trials for acute myelogenous leukemia and myelodysplastic syndrome.
+ChemGenex Pharmaceuticals Ltd is an integrated biopharmaceutical company focused on the discovery and development of oncology drugs.
+Founded in 1958 and based in Geelong, Australia, the company is engaged in creating small molecule therapeutics that target significant unmet medical needs in cancer treatment.
+Its lead product candidate, omacetaxine mepesuccinate, is currently undergoing Phase 2/3 clinical trials for chronic myelogenous leukemia and Phase 2 trials for acute myelogenous leukemia and myelodysplastic syndrome.
 Additionally, ChemGenex is developing Quinamed, which is in Phase 2 clinical trials for hormone refractory prostate cancer.
-The company, formerly known as AGT Biosciences Limited, rebranded in June 2004 to reflect its focus on oncology therapeutics.
+The company aims to address critical therapeutic gaps in oncology and other areas, including diabetes and depression, through innovative approaches and new mechanisms of action in its drug development pipeline.

 Proacta Inc. is a private, clinical-stage, biopharmaceutical company headquartered in San Diego, California.
 They are focused on addressing unmet needs in the field of cancer with the development of hypoxia-activated prodrugs that target cancer cells.
 Proacta was founded on intellectual property generated in New Zealand at the University of Auckland and in the United States at Stanford University.
 Proacta's patent family covers a series of hypoxia-activated prodrugs designed to treat cancer.
 Expansion of this portfolio is supported by ongoing research at The University of Auckland.
 PR610 is the lead compound from their pipeline of pro-drugs based on hypoxia-activated tyrosine-kinase inhibitors.
 These pro-drugs selectively release active tyrosine-kinase inhibitors within the low-oxygen (hypoxic) environment found in many solid tumors.
 By shifting the release of active drug away from normal tissues and into cancer tissues, these drugs are predicted to be more effective and less toxic than currently available therapies.
 To date, Proacta has raised $43 million in two private financings.
 Investors include Alta Partners, Clarus Ventures, Delphi Ventures, Endeavour Capital (New Zealand), GBS Venture Partners (Australia), Genentech, No 8 Ventures (New Zealand) and Roche.